batchira/ClanBot/README.md

 This project is licensed under the GNU GPLv3 license.
 See the LICENSE file for more information.

 ### Contact
-If you have any questions, feel free to contact me on Discord: `EllipsiaLePoulet#0001`
+If you have any questions, feel free to contact me on Discord: `captain_jack_sparrow`